progpjs/progpjs/README.md

 This flags allows to use the same ABI (internal libraries) when debugging or executing without debugger.
 Without that it would not be possibly to start the debugger.

+## How to debug?

+When using the sample project, the javascript debugger is enable by setting the environnement variable "PROGP_DEBUG" to 1.
+Once started in debug mode a message is printed in the console, asking you to open the url "chrome://inspect/#devices" in Chrome browser.
+Once done you can click on "Open dedicated DevTools for Node" to open the debug window.

+> The debugger is limited and can only debugger the first script executed with ProgpJS (which is the only one in most project).
+It's a limitation of the V8 debugger which is build for Node.js and only execute one script.

+> The debugger don't work anymore if you close and reopen his windows.
+No workaround is possible.

 ## Some little samples

 ### Exposing Go functions to javascript